eggx-io/manual/README.md

 To create a GitHub account, visit [github.com/join](https://github.com/join) .
 You can use any username you want (and you can change it later, but with consequences).

 Repositories (repos) are the primary medium for sharing code.
 Imagine that a repo is a virtual bookshelf where you place your books (or files).
-Once, you've created your account, create a new repo at [github.com/new](https://github.com/new) , give it the name 'example-repo', make the repo public, and **make sure you check 'Initialize this repository with a README'** which will create a `README.md` file which is basically a description of the repository.
+Once, you've created your account, create a new repo at [github.com/new](https://github.com/new) , give it the name `'example-repo'`, make the repo public, and **make sure you check 'Initialize this repository with a README'** which will create a `README.md` file which is basically a description of the repository.
 Ignore other setting and click `Create repository`.
 You will now be taken to your repo page.

 Try uploading a file by dragging and dropping it onto the page.
 This is basically how GitHub works, you can use more complex methods and integrations, but that's for another day.